Nummenpojat/kaarna/server/README.md

 ## Description
-This directory contains the source code for the server component of CabbageMeet.
+This directory contains the source code for the server component of Kaarna.
 It was created with [NestJS](https://nestjs.com/).

 ## Installation